184.108.40.206 Power to Obtain Information

 - that the notice is given under FA(Admin)Act section 158.

-The date for providing information must not be less than 14 days after the notice is given.
+The date for providing information must not be less than 14 days after the notice is given (unless a shorter period is specified in the notice).

 If the notice requires the person to give information by appearing before a specified officer, the notice must specify the time and place at which the person is to appear, which must be at least 14 days after the notice is given.